john-38787364/antifier/README.txt

 Resistance level 6 was most extensively tested for power calculations so it is recommended that grades 0-2% are around this level

 Alter the grade and factors as you see fit.
-However, ensure there are 14 grades/ resistance value defined
+However, ensure there are 14 grades and resistance value defined.

+ROLL YOUR OWN POWER CURVE
+The package include the scripts power_curve.exe/power_curve.py.
+You will need your trainer, an ANT dongle and a bike power meter (powertap, quarq, vector,stages etc.)

+When run this will ask you to do a runoff test (aim for 7 seconds) and then calibrate your power meter.

+You will then ride at increasing speeds through each of the 14 resistance levels.
+The script will record the power meter data, speed and resistance levels and save (via pickle) this data into a file called calibration.pickle.

+For the coders- this is a pickled list of lists in the following format:
+[
+[resistance, speed, power],
+]
+It will then (using numpy and scipy) generate the linear equation facors for each resistance level and save it to power_calc_factors_custom.txt

+You can then use this power curve "Custom" in the main script.
+Please submit any power curves along with the trainer model to the GitHub site for others to use :)

 TODO
-Add power curve generation
 Fix power factor window
 Fix head unit button functionality